python/cpython/Doc/library/datetime.rst

 :class:`.time` Objects
 ----------------------

-A :class:`time` object represents a (local) time of day, independent of any particular day, and subject to adjustment via a :class:`tzinfo` object.
+A :class:`.time` object represents a (local) time of day, independent of any particular day, and subject to adjustment via a :class:`tzinfo` object.

 .. class:: time(hour=0, minute=0, second=0, microsecond=0, tzinfo=None, *, fold=0)